 While at times some aspects of an individual’s psychology are discussed, spiritual companioning is not therapy nor is it life coaching.
 For example, supposed you desire or need to find a new career path.
 A life coach encourages and counsels you through a specific project of obtaining by helping you set goals and work through transitions.
 Simply put, a life coach focus is on achieving a future goal.

 A counselor or therapist focuses on mental health and emotional healing which is often the result of something in the past.
 Suppose you experience anxiety at the thought of interviewing for a new job or you experienced a toxic work environment and need to find new employment.
-A therapist will help you work through the errors in thinking and help you come to terms with the emotional scars of past work place relationships.
+A therapist will help you work through the errors in thinking and help you come to terms with the emotional scars of past work place relationships and provide you with new ways of thinking and interacting.

-By continuing the simple analogy above, a spiritual director or companion focus is on the present.
-He or she will deeply listening and help you uncover how The Mystery, the Spirit or God is working in your life, supporting you and guiding you in your every day present life to discern what that new job might be and how you might encounter God in that new place.
+By continuing the simple analogy above, a spiritual companion focuses on the present.
+He or she will deeply listening to you – and to the Spirit working within him or her – and help you uncover how and where The Mystery, the Spirit or God is working in your life, supporting you and guiding you in your every day present life to discern what that new job might be and how you might encounter God in that new place.
 A spiritual director will do this through a variety of ways without judgment in a safe and confidential space typically in one on one sessions on a monthly basis.

 My approach – While I am rooted in Catholic Christianity and received my training through the Benedict Inn in Beechgrove, Indiana, I am interspiritual in my approach as a companion.
 I am willing to journey with directees who may name the deepest Truth in a variety of ways.
 If you want to talk about Jesus or Buddha or Yahweh, or any other name you use to name the Unnamable, I will journey with you without judgement.